Cheriton - Bursting with History

 Ernest was

-a holiday cottage in Llanmadoc and used a a holiday retreat.
+a holiday cottage in Llanmadoc and used it as a holiday retreat.
 During 1956, he

-was instrumental in helping securing Gower as the region in the UK as the Area
+was instrumental in helping secure Gower as the region in the UK as an Area

 of Outstanding Beauty.